 - Virtually no sprinkler systems or fire extinguishers despite there being a truly gigantic library of assumedly flammable paper books and records, making another big fire hazard.

 Such property defects can cause a serious accident at a moment’s notice.
 Not only would an injured TVA agent be eligible to file for workers’ compensation, but there could also be a chance that a court would approve additional punitive damages against the TVA for egregious negligence.

 Here For Our Clients, For All Time

 While you probably won’t encounter such comic-worthy jobsite hazards as Loki, that doesn’t mean that your claim doesn’t deserve the utmost attention if you’ve been hurt at work.
-Here at The Law Offices of Nathaniel F. Hansford, LLC in Atlanta, we’re always here for our clients after they’ve been in a workplace accident and need serious help with their workers’ comp claims.
+Here at Hansford McDaniel LLC in Atlanta, we’re always here for our clients after they’ve been in a workplace accident and need serious help with their workers’ comp claims.
 We offer free case evaluations to injured workers from all industries, so please don’t hesitate to call (770) 741-2825 and schedule one today.